 Tread very carefully here.
-We aren’t ones to exchange service or product for exposure, so make sure if you do it, that the reward is worth it.
-That’s why we’ve placed it under paid, because your time/product cost money!
+We aren’t the ones to exchange services or product for exposure, so make sure if you do it, that the reward is worth it.
+That’s why we’ve placed it under paid, because your time/product costs money!

 Don’t discredit the ol’ magazine ad.
 There’s been a recent trend of people turning back to magazine advertising as a way to beat the cluttered digital market.
 Readership may not be as many, but if there is a really engaged audience and there’s a good chance of ROI, then it’s definitely worth it.